jhuckaby/pixl-server-web/README.md

 ## The Queue Object

 The `queue` object contains information about the request queue.
 This includes the number of current active requests running in parallel, and the number of queued requests waiting to be processed.
-The latter is only used if [http_max_concurrent_requests](#http_max_concurrent_requests) is non-zero.
+The pending count is only relevant if [http_max_concurrent_requests](#http_max_concurrent_requests) is non-zero.
 Here are the queue object properties:

 | Property | Type | Description |
 |----------|------|-------------|